worldcoin/hubble-commander/docs/api_changelist.md

 error handling was significantly revamped and it is very likely that code which relies on specific error codes or messages will need to be changed.

-0. For all responses object keys are serialized a little differently; they used to be in `camelCase` but now they are in `TitleCase`. e.g. `latestBatch` is now `LatestBatch`.

 1. `hubble_getNetworkInfo`
+  - Capitalization of all keys has changed; all keys used to be in `camelCase` but they are now in `TitleCase`. e.g. `latestBatch` is now `LatestBatch`.
   - The `DeploymentBlock` key has been renamed to `AccountRegistryDeploymentBlock`
   - The `TokenRegistry`, `SpokeRegistry`, `DepositManager`, `WithdrawManager`, and `TransactionCount` fields have been added.